- 7 Ways To Fatten Up A Dog On Raw Diet

 Also, food rich in vitamin B, such as liver, is an excellent addition to helping your pet add weight.

 2. Increase The Food Intake

 The key to helping dogs gain weight is to increase their calorie intake.
-The increase in food portion and calories depends on two criteria:
+The increase in food portion and calories depends on the following:

-Hence, they need to take in as more calories than they burn to add weight.
-Moreover, usually, home pets are not as active as police dogs and guard dogs.
+Bigger dogs need to add more calories than they burn to add weight.
+Home pets are usually not as active as police dogs and guard dogs.
 Hence, the latter will need to consume more calories than the former.

-If you want to fatten a dog on a raw diet, feed it with raw food with high calories like Pork, raw eggs, beef, turkey, and chicken.
+If you want to fatten a dog on a raw diet, feed it raw food with high calories, like Pork, bones, beef, turkey, and chicken.

-There are 72 calories in one large raw egg, 54 calories in one ounce of turkey, 71 calories in one ounce of beef, 68 calories in one ounce of chicken, and 90 calories in one ounce of pork.
+There are 54 calories in one ounce of turkey, 71 calories in one ounce of beef, 68 calories in one ounce of chicken, and 90 calories in one ounce of Pork.

 3. Feed The Dog In Bits

 While trying to fatten your dog on a raw diet, it may be tempting to overfeed it with large portions of food at a time.
 Instead of serving all the meals at once, serve its food in bits at different times of the day.

 For example, make it eat four small meals a day instead of two large meals.